 The Street competition typically comprises 3 rounds: qualifier, semifinal, and final.
-Competition rounds can be run applying formats as shown in the table below
+Competition rounds can be run applying formats as shown in the table below:

 Round Allowed Formats

 Qualifier Run Jam Session

-Semifinal Run 2/5/4
+Semifinal Run 2/5/3 or Run

-Final 2/5/4
+Final 2/ 5/3

-Quarterfinals may be added for specific events such as the World Championships and can be run using either Run or 2/5/4 format.
+Quarterfinals may be added for specific events such as the World Championships and can be run using either Run or 2/5/3 Format.

-Limited to the National Championships, the final can be run using the run format.
+Limited to the National Championships, the final can be undertaken using the Run format.